 Our calculated FRS using the true model were not consistent with the reported scores in the risk10yrs variable.
-Specifically, 7089 (76%) patients had $\geq$ 15% 10-year cardiovascular risk according to the calculated score, versus 5737 (61%) using the score determined from the provided risk10yrs variable.
-The mean $\pm$ SD 10-year cardiovascular risk was 24.8 $\pm$ 12.5% for the calculated score versus 20.1 $\pm$ 10.9% for the score based on the risk10yrs variable.
+Specifically, 7089 (76%) patients had $\geq 15\%$ 10-year cardiovascular risk according to the calculated score versus 5737 (61%) using the score determined from the provided risk10yrs variable.
+The mean±SD 10-year cardiovascular risk was 24.8%±12.5% for the calculated score versus 20.1%±10.9% for the score based on the risk10yrs variable.

 The SPRINT Challenge variable InclusionFRS, derived from risk10yrs variable, indicated that 5737 patients were included based on $\geq 15\%$ 10-year risk.
-This number was consistent with the data presented in Table 1 of the original SPRINT manuscript, indicating a discrepancy between results calculated from the SPRINT data and the SPRINT publication.
+This number was consistent with the data presented in table 1 of the original SPRINT manuscript, indicating a discrepancy between results calculated from the SPRINT data and the SPRINT publication.34 results for 585 (6.3%) SPRINT participants.
+For 10 of these participants, the risk reported in risk10yrs agrees exactly with the correct formula and not the formula with the reversed coefficients.
+For the remaining 575 participants, we were unable to either replicate or explain the published FRS results.

-As illustrated in Figure 1, our calculated FRS was lower than the risk10yrs variable for previously untreated patients and higher for previously treated patients.
+As illustrated in figure 1, our calculated FRS was lower than the risk10yrs variable for previously untreated patients and higher for previously treated patients.
 The overall effect, since 91% were previously treated and treatment is associated with higher risk, was to represent the SPRINT study population as having lower 10-year cardiovascular risk than it truly had.